 The Mission to the USA program links churches in the Synod of the Covenant (Michigan and Ohio) with international church leaders, both clergy and lay leaders.
 Each Mission Partner is hosted by a congregation in the synod, joining in the life of church.
 As the Mission Partners and the congregations spend three weeks together, they share worship, Bible Study, pastoral care, many meals, and much more, they break down cultural barriers and truly become brothers and sisters in Christ.

 The focus of the Synod’s Mission to the USA program for the years 2017-2019 is Christian-Muslim relations.
-The Synod invites and itinerates Christian leaders who are hosted by participating congregations for the duration of three weeks.
+The Synod invites and itineraries Christian leaders who are hosted by participating congregations for the duration of three weeks.
 In 2017 we invited five visiting church leaders from Indonesia, and in 2018 the synod welcomed three church leaders from Bangladesh, Pakistan, and Sri Lanka.
 In 2019, Africa will be the region, and we are preparing to invite seven or eight leaders.
-For more information and to register your congregation to participate in the program, please send an email to: email@example.com or contact the Synod office.
+For more information and to register your congregation to participate in the program, please send an email to: firstname.lastname@example.org or contact the Synod office.

 MUSA 2020 – Christian-Muslim Relations in the Balkans

 Since 2017, the Synod of the Covenant initiated a focus on Christian-Muslim Relations which is primarily emphasized through the Synod’s Mission to the USA program (MUSA).
 The objective is to enhance Christian-Muslim relations, promote hospitality and collaboration with Muslim neighbors, and develop healthy appreciation for Islam and Muslims.